decentriq/covid-hackathon/README.md

 ## Tech
 We will build a GPS collecting app using react-native and a central server built in Rust leveraging the Intel SGX confidential computing technology to gather the data in a privacy-preserving way.

+## License

+Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.